Road House (2024 film): Production

+Development

-In November 2013, Metro-Goldwyn-Mayer began development on the film with Rob Cohen directing and Michael Stokes writing.
-In September 2015, Cohen and Stokes had vacated the project while Ronda Rousey was cast in the lead role.
-Filming was projected to begin sometime the following year.
+In November 2013, Metro-Goldwyn-Mayer Pictures began development on the film with Rob Cohen directing and Michael Stokes writing.
+In September 2015, Cohen and Stokes had vacated the project while mixed martial arts (MMA) fighter Ronda Rousey was cast in the lead role with filming projected to begin sometime the following year.
 The next month, Nick Cassavetes boarded the film as writer and director.
-The project was subsequently put on hold until November 2021, when MGM began another attempt, with Jake Gyllenhaal set to star and Doug Liman to direct.
-The studio prioritized the film despite Gyllenhaal and Liman's commitments to The Covenant and Everest, respectively.
+The project was then put on hold until November 2021, when MGM began another attempt, with Jake Gyllenhaal set to star and Doug Liman to direct.
+The studio prioritized the film despite Gyllenhaal and Liman's individual commitments to Guy Ritchie's The Covenant and Everest.
 A search for a new writer began to revise a previous draft by Anthony Bagarozzi and Chuck Mondry.
 By August 2022, Sheldon Turner had turned in a rewrite of the script.
+Ultimately, Bagarozzi and Mondry received final screenplay credit, with story credit given to the duo and the original's story writer David Lee Henry.

+Early on, Amazon gave Gyllenhaal and the filmmakers a choice between a $60 million production budget and a theatrical release or an $85 million budget and have the film go straight to streaming, and they decided on the latter.

+Casting

 The project was officially greenlit in August 2022 by Amazon Studios, which had purchased MGM five months earlier.
 Daniela Melchior, Billy Magnussen, Conor McGregor, Gbemisola Ikumelo, Lukas Gage, Hannah Love Lanier, Travis Van Winkle, B.K.
 Cannon, Arturo Castro, Dominique Columbus, Beau Knapp and Bob Menery were added to the cast alongside Gyllenhaal.
 Joaquim de Almeida, Darren Barnet, Kevin Carroll and J. D. Pardo were added to the cast later in the month.
+In June 2023, Jessica Williams revealed she has a role in the film.

+Filming

 Filming began in the Dominican Republic on August 23, 2022.
 On March 3, 2023, Gyllenhaal shot a scene with former Ultimate Fighting Championship fighter Jay Hieron following the ceremonial weigh-ins for UFC 285 at MGM Grand Garden Arena in Las Vegas, Nevada.
 The scene was done in front of fans who attended the weigh-ins and included UFC president Dana White, play-by-play announcer Jon Anik and other regular UFC event personnel.
 A walkout scene with Gyllenhaal was filmed during an intermission in the event.

+Music

+Volker Bertelmann was to compose the film's score, but in January 2024 it was announced that he had left the project, with Christophe Beck replacing him.